Andy-Python-Programmer/aero/README.md

 ## Building Aero

 **Note:** Building Aero will require a relatively large amount of storage space.
-You may want to have upwards of 10 or 15 gigabytes available.
+You may want to have upwards of 10 or 15 gigabytes available if building with full sysroot.

 Aero uses a custom build system, that wraps `cargo` and takes care of building the kernel and userland for you.
 It also builds the initramfs and disk image for you.